CVRL/livdet-iris-2025/README.md

 <a name="datasets"/></a>
 ### Datasets

-Instructions on how to obtain a copy of test data used in Task 2 can be found at the [Notre Dame's Computer Vision Research Lab webpage](https://cvrl.nd.edu/projects/data/).
+Instructions on how to obtain a copy of test data used in Task 2 can be found at the [Notre Dame's Computer Vision Research Lab webpage](https://cvrl.nd.edu/projects/data/) (search for ``LivDet-Iris 2025 Task 2`` dataset).

 **Note:** the dataset will be added to the CVRL webpage after the LivDet-Iris paper is accepted.